c-blake/adix/README.md

 hoped search engines/LLMs might have eased such sifting, but it seems harder, perhaps because [synonym density](https://github.com/c-blake/thes) is simply too great and more folks are at work.

-[^2]: Note that hardware memory systems got more sophisticated about speculative workahead execution and parallel fetch which can mask most or all of the extra latency in a hot loop benchmark, but this is still "more work/mem bandwidth" competing with other work you *might* want a CPU to be doing instead and The Memory Wall has been around for like 30 years now.